 The calcium oxalate deposition grows until the stone becomes large enough to break free of its urothelial “anchor” and then may pass through the collecting system.
 Factors that promote calcium oxalate supersaturation (and calcium oxalate deposition) are dehydration, hypercalciuria, hyperoxaluria, hypernatrituria, and hyperuricosuria.
 Urinary citrate is an important inhibitor of calcium oxalate formation so hypocitraturia is a risk factor for stone formation.

 Uric acid is a product of purine metabolism.
-Uric acid is 100 times more soluble at a pH > 6 compared to a pH <5.5.
+Uric acid is 100 times more soluble at a pH > 6 compared to a pH Less than 5.5.
 Other than dehydration, the most common risk factor for uric acid lithiasis is persistently acidic urine including the lack of a normal postprandial alkaline tide.
 Likewise, patients with persistent acidosis (e.g., distal renal tubular acidosis) are also at risk for developing uric acid stones.
 Less commonly, gout (hyperuricemia) is associated in approximately 20% of cases with hyperuricosuria and uric acid lithiasis.
 Hyperuricosuria is also associated diseases such as lymphoma or leukemia that are treated with chemotherapy.
 With such treatment, the sudden lysis of millions of cells releases a large quantity of purines into the circulation and urine that may precipitate in the renal tubules and cause uric acid stones.

 Struvite stones are caused by urinary infections with urease producing organisms, the most common being Proteus mirabilis.
 Less common pathogens include Klebsiella, Enterobacter, or Pseudomonas.
 (E. Coli is not a urease producing organism.)
 Urease cleaves each mole of (soluble) urea into two moles of (relatively insoluble) ammonium.
 As this cleavage occurs, free H+ is bound to NH3 to produce NH4, yielding OH- from water, making urine more alkaline.